Plant DetailShow Menu

 Description

-Amur maple is a deciduous small tree or shrub in the Sapindaceae (soapberry) family native to Asia that prefers cool summer climates and is one of the hardier maples.
-It grows 15-20 feet tall and wide with a rounded to open crown.
+Amur maple is a deciduous small tree or large shrub in the maple family (Sapindaceae) native to Asia that prefers cool summer climates and is one of the hardier maples.
+The shape is variable from multi-stemmed to single trunked and rounded to open crown and can be successfully tailored to specific landscape requirements by pruning.
+Its mature height is 15 to 20 feet tall and 15 to 20 feet wide.
 The leaves have a distinctive 3-lobed pattern with the central lobe being elongated.
 Fall color is red to orange.

-Insects, Diseases, and Other Plant Problems: This tree is listed as invasive in some northern states.
+Insects, Diseases, and Other Plant Problems: This tree is listed as invasive in some states in the midwestern and northeastern U.S.A.
 Please see suggested native trees to plant instead.
 See potential disease and insect problem fact sheets to the left.

 The Clemson Cooperative Extension Home and Garden Information Center has a factsheet on common maple diseases and insect pests.